A word of welcome…

 Students have the opportunity to apply their knowledge in two consecutively sequenced Advertising Agency Management classes.
 Each year the American Advertising Federation sponsors a competition for member schools across the nation.
 Marketing students team with graphic design students to prepare a complete promotion and advertising campaign for a nationally known product the Federation has chosen.
 During the spring semester, students present their findings before advertising agency executives at a regional competition, from which one school advances to the national finals.
 Our teams have placed in the top three at regionals several times, including a first place finish.

 The Department of Marketing and Finance has a well-developed marketing internship program that provides students the opportunity to earn college credit while performing marketing-related activities for local non-profit and for-profit businesses.
-Students who participate in internships not only gain valuable work experience, but also they can make professional contacts that may lead to employment after graduation.
+Students who participate in internships not only gain valuable work experience, but also make professional contacts that may lead to employment after graduation.